IBPI Study Abroad: Sustainable Transportation in Denmark

 3.png

-Portland State University presents an introduction to sustainable transportation and land use applications in the context of Denmark through a two-week study abroad program in summer 2024 term.
+Portland State University presents an introduction to sustainable transportation and land use applications in the context of Denmark through a two-week study abroad program in the summer 2025 term.

 APPLY FOR THE STUDY ABROAD PROGRAM